Excel VBA TRIM Function

 In-Between Space is nothing after the end of each word; ideally, we should have one space character.
 Anything more than one space character is called In-Between Space.

-To overcome all these kind of problems we have a function called TRIM.
+To overcome all these kinds of problems, we have a function called TRIM.

 String: What is the string or value you want to trim?
 It could be cell reference as well as a direct supply of value to the formula.

 Now we will see how to remove leading spaces in excel using the TRIM function.
 Follow below steps

 Step 1: Create a macro name and declare a variable as String.